6r1d/pattern-placeholder/README.md

 ## Usage
 To import a component, write:

-    import patternPlaceholder from 'pattern-placeholder'
+    import patternPlaceholder from 'vue-pattern-placeholder'

 Add it to the `components` property

     components: {
         patternPlaceholder
     },